 Completed applications are accepted at limited times during the semester.
 Contact the main office at 989-774-3541 or go to the main office HP building #2219 if you are interested in application dates.

-Signing a Major: Students must be accepted into the Exercise Science Major through an application process.
+Students must be accepted into the Exercise Science Major through an application process.
 The following courses should be completed before requesting or signing an Exercise Science Major.
-HSC 190; HSC 205; CHM 120 and 127 OR CHM 131 and 132; HSC 214; and HSC 215: PSY 100.
+HSC 190; HSC 205; CHM 120 and 127 OR CHM 131 and 132; HSC 214; and HSC 215.

 Specific elective courses must be identified when the major is signed, so the student should have given some thought as to what minor, if any, to complete and which courses they will take for electives.